candela-network/kale-o-matic/README.md

 ## How to stop
 You can stop the miner by hitting Ctrl-C, this will make it stop at the next harvest.

+## Strategy

+1. Harvest the last 24h
+2. Plant

+   If the block is started since more than half of the block interval, do not plant and wait for the next block.
+3. Work

+   Find the hash using the configured number of threads and respecting the min and max zeros settings.
+It will work until 20s before the end of the block, that should give a gap around 48-50.
+4. Harvest

+   The harvest happens every 10 cycles.
+This may delay the next plant a little.

+## Building

+The default release profile uses the `lld` linker and the `native` cpu instruction set.
+You may want to change that.